 3 tablespoons cooking oil (like vegetable, canola or peanut), plus additional for deep frying

 2 tablespoons peanut oil

 2 tablespoons soy sauce

-Heat a wok or large pot with peanut oil for deep frying over high heat until 360F.
+Heat a wok or large pot with cooking oil for deep frying over high heat until 360F.
 Work in batches of 4-5 shrimp at a time.
 For each shrimp, hold by tail, dip in flour, then batter, then sesame seeds.
 Deep fry in batches of 4-5 shrimp until golden brown, about 2 minutes.
 Serve with dipping sauce.

 You might also like these other Chinese dishes:

 Firecracker Shrimp with Sweet Chili Sauce – Super easy, always a crowd favorite.
 Here is also a video of me making the Firecracker Shrimp.

 Steamed Spareribs in Black Bean Sauce – a dim sum dish!
 Video here.